Zcash Wallets Compared 2026: Which One Should You Use?

 Cons:

-- Cost: Hardware wallets require an upfront purchase price.
+- Cost: Hardware wallets require an upfront purchase.

 - Setup Complexity: Requires additional configuration steps compared to software-only solutions.